-As part of 20th anniversary celebrations of ‘Country Christmas’, on December 8th, we will be offering a Snowflake Afternoon Tea between 2 and 4 PM – limited seating so reservations are required.
+As part of the 20th anniversary celebrations of ‘Country Christmas’ in the Mad River Valley, on Saturday December 8th we will be offering a Snowflake Afternoon Tea between 2 and 4 PM – limited seating so reservations are required.
 Just $20 each + tax.
-(Only $10 if you are staying here!)
+(Only $10 if you are here for two or more nights!)

 Many of the shops and businesses in the Mad River Valley have special winter themed activities, sales, and decorations during ‘Country Christmas’ and it will be marvelous weekend to be staying here to check out all the Valley has to offer.